Eschatology: Hinduism

-Whenever there is decay of righteousness in Bharata (Aryavarta)

-And a rise of unrighteousness then I manifest Myself!
+O descendant of Bharata, whenever there is a decline of religion and an increase in irreligion, at that time I manifest My eternally perfect form in this mundane world.

 At this time of chaos, the final avatar, Kalki, endowed with eight superhuman faculties will appear on a white horse.
 Kalki will amass an army to "establish righteousness upon the earth" and leave "the minds of the people as pure as crystal."

 At the completion of Kali Yuga, the next Yuga Cycle will begin with a new Satya Yuga, in which all will once again be righteous with the reestablishment of dharma.
 This, in turn, will be followed by epochs of Treta Yuga, Dvapara Yuga and again another Kali Yuga.
 This cycle will then repeat until the larger cycle of existence under Brahma returns to the singularity, and a new universe is born.

 The cycle of birth, growth, decay, and renewal at the individual level finds its echo in the cosmic order, yet is affected by vagueries of divine intervention in Vaishnavite belief.